noamross/gams-in-r-course/chapters/chapter3.md

 <exercise id="6" title="Customizing 3D plots">

 Uncertainty is easy to see in plots of univariate smooths, but more challenging to represent in 2D relationships.
-Here we'll visualize uncertainty in a geospatial interaction.
+Here we'll visualize uncertainty in a geospatial interaction, using the model `mod2d` from exercise 2.

-The model (`mod2d`) from exercise 2 is available in your workspace.

 <codeblock id="03_06">